resend/react-email/benchmarks/tailwind-component/README.md

 The only exception for this is the `./src/tailwind-render.ts` as it is used for making a flamegraph on the rendering process of the Tailwind component.

-Inside of the emails folder we have a couple of emails we use across different benchmarks.
+The `emails` folder contains examples to be used across different benchmarks.

 ## Running benchmarks